Scatter Garden Names and Bios

 He is predeceased by his father Clifford Beck, and his brother Peter Beck.

-A memorial service will be held at the Greenville Unitarian Universalist Fellowship at 1135 State Park Rd in Greenville on Saturday, April 8th at 2:00pm.
+A memorial service was held at the Greenville Unitarian Universalist Fellowship at 1135 State Park Rd in Greenville on Saturday, April 8th at 2:00pm.

 In lieu of flowers, please send memorials to Greenville Unitarian Universalist Fellowship at 1135 State Park Rd, Greenville, SC 29609 or McCall Hospice House, 1836 W Georgia Rd, Simpsonville, SC 29680.